-The total OPEB liability (TOL) of \$7,221,601 was measured as of December 31, 2020 and was determined using the most recent actuarial valuation completed in 2020 with a valuation date of January 1, 2019.
+The total OPEB liability (TOL) of \$5,496,921 was measured as of December 31, 2021, and was determined using the most recent actuarial valuation completed in 2021 with a valuation date of January 1, 2021.

-Additional assumptions for subsequent events and law changes are current as of the 2020 actuarial valuation report.
-The TOL was calculated as of the valuation date and procedures used to roll forward to the measurement date of December 31, 2020.
-Plan liabilities were rolled forward from January 1, 2020, reflecting each plan's normal cost (using the entry-age normal level percent of salary), assumed interest and actual benefit payments.
+Additional assumptions for subsequent events and law changes are current as of the 2021 actuarial valuation report.
+The TOL was calculated as of the valuation date and procedures used to roll forward to the measurement date of December 31, 2021.
+Plan liabilities were rolled forward from January 1, 2021, reflecting each plan's normal cost (using the entry-age normal level percent of salary), assumed interest and actual benefit payments.

-Discount rate - Beginning of Measurement
+Discount rate 2.00%

-Year 2.75%

-Projected Salary Changes 3.00%
+Projected Salary Changes 3.50%

+6.7%, trended down to

-Healthcare Trend Rates 6.9%, trended down to 4.5%
+Healthcare Trend Rates 4.5%

-Inflation Rate 2.50%
+Inflation Rate 2.75%

+Post-Retirement Participation

-Post-Retirement Participation Percentage 100%
+Percentage 100%

 Percentage with Spouse Coverage 20%

 The discount rate was based on the municipal bond rate.
-Mortality rates were based on the RP-2000 report's Combined Active/Healthy retired table, published by the Society of Actuaries.
-The OSA applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
-Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime.
-The actuarial assumptions used for the valuation dated January 1, 2019 were based on the results of an actuarial experience study for the period 2007 to 2012.
+Mortality rates were based on the PUB-2010 Public Retirement Plans Mortality table, published by the Society of Actuaries.
+Mortality rates are applied on a generational basis with scale MP-2017; meaning, each member is assumed to receive additional mortality improvements in each future year throughout his or her lifetime.
+The actuarial assumptions used for the valuation dated January 1, 2021, were based on the results of an actuarial experience study for the period 2009 to 2013.